Gallaudet University

 Summary of Requirements

-Required courses 8 hours
+Required courses 8 credits

 This course covers the fundamentals of biomolecules, cell physiology, respiration and photosynthesis, and genetics.
-In laboratory, students will develop and test hypotheses by designing their own experiments to better understand different biological concepts.
-Students will also learn how to use a microscope and pipettors and will write laboratory reports in the same format as professional journal articles.
 This is one of two courses of introductory biology for science majors.
-BIO107 and BIO108 can be taken in either order.
-BIO 107 and BIO 108 are designed for students who want to major in biology or another science, or who plan to attend dental, veterinary, or medical school after graduation.
-Three hours of lecture and one two-hour laboratory per week.Three hours of lecture and one two-hour laboratory per week.
+BIO107 (Lecture) & BIO 109L (Lab) and BIO108 (Lecture) & BIO 110L (Lab) can be taken in either order.
+BIO 107/109 and BIO 108/110 are designed for students who want to major in biology or another science, or who plan to attend dental, veterinary, or medical school after graduation.
+NOTE: Students taking the course to meet general education explore requirements may take MAT 102 while students majoring in biology or another science should take MAT 130.

 This course covers the fundamentals of evolution, comparative biodiversity, human and animal anatomy and physiology, and ecology and environmental science.
-In laboratory, students will develop and test hypotheses by designing their own experiments to better understand different biological concepts.
-Students will also learn how to use computer simulation models to predict outcomes, grow and enumerate bacteria and plants, and write laboratory reports in the same format as professional journal articles.
 This is one of two courses of introductory biology for science majors.
-BIO107 and BIO108 can be taken in either order.
-BIO 107 and BIO 108 are designed for students who want to major in biology or another science, or who plan to attend dental, veterinary, or medical school after graduation.
-Three hours of lecture and one two-hour laboratory per week.
+BIO107 (Lecture) & BIO 109L (Lab) and BIO108 (Lecture) and BIO 110L (Lab) can be taken in either order.
+BIO 107/109L and BIO 108/110L are designed for students who want to major in biology or another science, or who plan to attend dental, veterinary, or medical school after graduation.

-Elective biology courses 15 hours
+Elective biology courses 15 credits

 Fifteen credits of biology courses of the 200-level or above are required.